dojoengine/book/docs/pages/index.md

 - [Framework](framework): a set of contracts and a protocol for building applications that are natively provable, extensible and composable.
 - [Katana](toolchain/katana): a modular and extensible sequencer designed for high performance applications.
-- [Torii](toolchain/torii): a indexer exposing an automatically generated GraphQL and gRPC api for real-time state synchronization.
+- [Torii](toolchain/torii): an indexer exposing an automatically generated GraphQL and gRPC api for real-time state synchronization.
 - [Sozo](toolchain/sozo): a declarative migration planning tool for deploying, upgrading, and maintaining smart contracts.

 In addition, [Cartridge](https://cartridge.gg) provides tools and services for productionalizing provable applications: